NCAA Tournament Bracket: USC Trojans, UCLA Bruins, South Carolina Top Seeds?

-JuJu Watkins and the USC Trojans women’s basketball team will learn their fate on Selection Sunday when the NCAA Tournament committee releases the final bracket.
+JuJu Watkins and the USC Trojans women’s basketball team are the No. 1 seed in the Spokane Region, announced on Selection Sunday as the NCAA Tournament bracket has been released.
 The Trojans failed to secure an auto bid to the tournament, losing in the Big Ten Tournament championship game to UCLA.

-What seed is USC projected to land at according to the latest bracket projections?
+The Trojans will play No. 16 UNC Greensboro in the first round.

+The UCLA Bruins are the No. 1 overall seed in the tournament field.
+In addition to USC and UCLA, the other No. 1 seeds are the South Carolina Gamecocks and the Texas Longhorns.

-The USC Trojans are slated to get an at-large big and be a No. 1 seed per Charlie Creme of ESPN.
-Creme is a bracketologist for ESPN and has the Trojans as one of the four No. 1 seeds in this year’s NCAA Tournament.
-The other No. 1 seeds are the South Carolina Gamecocks, Texas Longhorns, and UCLA Bruins.
+The USC Trojans were slated to be a No. 1 seed per Charlie Creme of ESPN.
+Creme is a bracketologist for ESPN and had the Trojans as one of the four No. 1 seeds in this year’s NCAA Tournament.
+Creme had the rest of the No. 1 seeds correct, predicting UCLA, South Carolina, and Texas.

 MORE: What Four-Star Recruit Dylan Berymond Said About Texas Longhorns, USC Trojans